Eligibility for a sick leave (paid and unpaid)

 - no pay for the rest 45 days.

-Note: The above provisions are subject to conditions and do not apply on sick leave because of occupational illness.
+Note: The above provisions are subject to conditions and do not apply to sick leave because of occupational illness.

 - during the probation period